Inductivism: Inductivism

 Inductivism infers from observations of similar effects to similar causes, and generalizes unrestrictedly—that is, by enumerative induction—to a universal law.

 Extending inductivism, Comtean positivism explicitly aims to oppose metaphysics, shuns imaginative theorizing, emphasizes observation, then making predictions, confirming them, and stating laws.

-Logical positivism would accept hypotheticodeductivsm in theory development, but sought an inductive logic to objectively quantity a theory's confirmation by empirical evidence and, additionally, objectively compare rival theories.
+Logical positivism would accept hypotheticodeductivsm in theory development, but sought an inductive logic to objectively quantify a theory's confirmation by empirical evidence and, additionally, objectively compare rival theories.

 Confirmation

-Whereas a theory's proof—were such possible—may be termed verification.
-A theory's support is termed confirmation.
+Whereas a theory's proof—were such possible—may be termed verification, a theory's support is termed confirmation.
 But to reason from confirmation to verification—If A, then B; in fact B, and so A—is the deductive fallacy called "affirming the consequent."
 Inferring the relation A to B implies the relation B to A supposes, for instance, "If the lamp is broken, then the room will be dark, and so the room's being dark means the lamp is broken."
 Even if B holds, A could be due to X or Y or Z, or to XYZ combined.
 Or the sequence A and then B could be consequence of U—utterly undetected—whereby B always trails A by constant conjunction instead of by causation.
 Maybe, in fact, U can cease, disconnecting A from B.